THE SHAMA

 by its- vocal chaims the Nightingale.

-Though the Shama is overstepped by this
+the Shama is overstepped by this

 prince of songsters by a long distance, yet